Locator ID Separation Protocol

 LISP basically runs between edge of network, and these LISP edge routers are called as tunnel routers and its role is determined by direction of traffic, when the traffic is at ingress it is called as Ingress tunnel Router (ITR) and when traffic is egress from LISP overlay it is said as Egress Tunnel Router (ETR).

-To be on more specific side, an ITR encapsulate the EID traffic and tunnel it, transport it over RLOC underlay, in term of packer header the inner header will be EID name space and pouter header will be RLOC name space.
+To be on more specific side, an ITR encapsulate the EID traffic and tunnel it, transport it over RLOC underlay, in term of packet header, the inner header will be EID name space and outer header will be RLOC name space.

 The resolution of Host EID name space to Location name Space is just like or similar to DNS resolution.